 "We are so happy that at least we can see a change here in this camp, compared to what it was in the Kenya Kakuma refugee's camp, when no LGBTQI refugees were accepted while we were in that camp."

-The UN refugee agency, UNHCR, has classified the situation in and around South Sudan as an emergency level 1, indicating that UNHCR is urgently stepping up preparedness efforts.
+The UN refugee agency, UNHCR, has classified the situation in and around EAC2 as an emergency level 1, indicating that UNHCR is urgently stepping up preparedness efforts.
 This has not been easy, given the severe cuts made by the US government.

 I have added a video message from Nakafeero.
 Transcript below.